aditi062002/CCPlabprogramfirstyear/README.md

-# Finds area of a triangle given its sides
+# Finds sum of squares of numbers from 1 to n